balena-io/balena-cli/doc/cli.markdown

 If you don't specify a device hostname or IP, this command will automatically scan the local network for balenaOS devices and prompt you to select one from an interactive picker.
-This requires root privileges.
+This may require administrator/root privileges.
 Likewise, if the application flag is not provided then a picker will be shown.

 Applications may be specified by app name, slug, or numeric ID.
 App slugs are the recommended option, as they are unique and unambiguous.
 Slugs